SulkBash/Collision-Simulator/README.md

 e = \dfrac{v'_{1n}-v'_{2n}}{v_{1n}-v_{2n}}
 ```

-Combining these 3 equations one can solve for the:
+Combining all these equations one can solve for the:

 ### 3. Equations of Final Velocities
 ```math